klahnakoski/mo-json-config/README.md

 More JSON Configuration!
 ========================

 A JSON template format intended for configuration files.

 Motivation
 ----------

-This module has superficial similarity to the [JSON Reference Draft](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03), which seems inspired by the committee-driven XPath specification.
-Of course, there are a few improvements:
+This module has superficial similarity to the [JSON Reference Draft](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03), which seems inspired by the committee-driven XPath specification, and as a result, made some poor design choices.
+Here are the improvements this module makes:

-1. This `jsons.ref` module uses the dot (`.`) as a path separator in the URL fragment.
+1. This module uses the dot (`.`) as a path separator in the URL fragment.
 For example, an absolute reference looks like `{"$ref": "#message.type.name"}`, and a relative reference looks like `{"$ref": "#..type.name"}`.
 This syntax better matches that used by Javascript.
-2. The additional properties founf in a `$ref` object are used to override the referenced object.
-This allows you to reference a default document, and override the particular properties needed. *more below*
+2. The properties found in a `$ref` object are not ignored.
+Rather, they are to *override* the referenced object properties.
+This allows you to reference a default document, and replace the particular properties as needed. *more below*
-3. Furthermore, references can accept URL parameters: JSON is treated like a string template for more sophisticated value replacement. *see below*
+3. References can accept URL parameters: JSON is treated like a string template for more sophisticated value replacement. *see below*
 4. You can reference files and environment variables in addition to general URLs.

 Usage